baturalpguven/Neural-Network-From-Scratch-Image-Classifier-for-CIFAR10-and-MNISET/README.md

 All these improvements applied to the model to achieve stability, faster convergences with faster time.

-## Results
+# Results

 The proposed method got an accuracy of %67 on MNISET dataset in 2400 epoch, and confusion matrix as well as ROC graphs indicates that Neural network can solve MNISET dataset to a certain extent.
 Implementing regularization, ADAM and PCA significantly improved model via reducing its complexity and forcing network to get into a better point on bias variance trade off.
 Resultant graph for MNISET can be seen in the following graphs:

+## Results CIFAR-10

 <table>